pubgeo/IARPA-SMART/documentation/specifications/site_model_spec.md

 If it is a datestring, it corresponds to the earliest date of all observation features in this site model. `null` has a special semantic meaning and is only permitted in certain statused sites, as detailed in the (TODO: UPDATE[canonical site types](https://smartgitlab.com/TE/annotations/-/wikis/Annotation-Status-Types)).

 NOTE: This date is not the same as the observed start of the activity described by the site model.
-It is simply the very first observation noted in the annotation (ground truth) file, which could be 'No Activiy' (prior to activity starting).
+It is simply the very first observation noted in the annotation (ground truth) file, which could be 'No Activity' (prior to activity starting).

 ### `end_date` (string or null)